|Photo by Don LaVange.|

 True, if the person is a public figure, I can see the need to discuss pragmatics for filling a power vacuum.
 However, speculation and jockeying for position can wait until after the burial at least.

-When someone dies, we have an invitation to reflect our shared mortality.
+When someone dies, we have an invitation to reflect on our shared mortality.
 One day death will come to claim us.
 It's a sobering time.

 When people immediately focus on pragmatics in the wake of another's passing, I'm reminded of the opening scene of LA Law.
 One of the attorneys dies at work, and his co-workers immediately start laying claim to his corner office.